Halloween Special: Horror in Art

 Horror isn’t an element only of the movies or literature.
 Artists throughout time have painted repulsive and ghastly themes.
 For example, a lovely man is eating his own son passionately, a beautiful lady is beheading her enemy, a sculpture of a faceless head is pouring an interesting, thick, black fluid.
 No, horror in art is definitely not for the faint of heart.

 Classic and modern art might be less vivid since the freaky remains on canvas.
 However, contemporary art takes from life.
 Maybe it is because of the new means available for artists.
 Or because the human imagination has evolved, as everything else has with the passing of time.
 So, in honor of Halloween, we present to you some of the scariest pieces in the history of art.
 But, be prepared!
 The artworks presented here are very frightening, you will need a strong stomach.
 Otherwise, prepare to feel really uncomfortable.

 Art history can be terrifying.
 Classic art is mostly beautiful and elegant, until you come across to The Garden of Earthly Delights, by Hieronymus Bosch.
 Marta Loza analyzes this triptych thoroughly.
 Let’s look for a little bit at the right panel which depicts Bosch’s version of Hell.
 As you can see for yourself, the details are very disturbing.

-Of course, in the past painting religious themes was common.
+Of course, in the past painting religious themes were common.
 Thus there have been many depictions of hell.
 Another very scary one is The Triptych of Earthly Vanity and Divine Salvation.

 Another major inspiration for classic art was mythology.
 Theoretically it isn’t (that) scary.
 Nevertheless, this is not the case with the legend of Saturn.
 Saturn was a Titan who was obsessed with power and he ate his children so that they wouldn’t dethrone him.
 Certainly two of the creepiest depictions of this lovely family story were made by Francisco de Goya and Peter Paul Rubens.